 “Devo were impossible to ignore when I first started hearing them in about 1978.
 Because there had NEVER been anything remotely like them.
 Even a diehard prog-rocker like me got that.
 But being the genius I was in my late teens, I found them easy to dismiss as gimmicky fun, a one or three hit wonder at best.
 I mean, they weren’t actually important or anything.
 Then one day I was hitchhiking, caught a ride with a punk sort of guy who had the first album on, playing loud.
 Gut Feeling came on as we were crossing the Second Narrows Bridge, everything steely industrial grey, giving way to the great North Shore mountains, and let’s just say, I realized I was wrong, wrong, wrong … yet again.”
 (Philip Random)

 “It took me a while to properly discover Rudy Can’t Fail – probably because I wasn’t playing side one of London Calling that much.
 Because I’d already heard the lead off title track a pile by the time I actually owned it.
 And it’s not as if there was anything lacking on the other four sides, The Clash being at the absolute peak of their attainments.
 Anyway, a summer day, 1984 I think, a mostly empty beach on one of the local islands, me and a few friends and a ghetto blaster.
-All of us rich kids (sort of), none of us remotely rich, all of us at that point in our lives where we were having to start think seriously about our futures.
+All of us rich kids (sort of), none of us remotely rich, all of us at that point in our lives where we were having to start think seriously about our futures, our careers.
 Go to law school.
 Go to business school.
 Get into real estate.
 Get a job at a bank.
-Eat human flesh.
+Do whatever our dads did.
 We were smoking a little dope, drinking a few beers, and suddenly Rudy came on care of the current mixtape, and it was exactly what my universe needed.
 Something to do with freedom and art having a way better groove than f***ing economics.
-It’s been on the personal playlist ever since.”
+It’s been on the personal playlist ever since.
+And I never did find a career.”
 (Philip Random)

-Synergy was one man, a guy named Larry Fast who, when he wasn’t working with the likes of Peter Gabriel, Nektar, FM was inventing the future via his devotion to synthesizer technologies, with 1978’s Cords one of those albums that still manages to sound rather ahead of things.
+Synergy was one man, a guy named Larry Fast who, when he wasn’t working with the likes of Rick Wakeman, Peter Gabriel, Nektar, FM, was inventing the future via his devotion to synthesizer technologies.
+1978’s Cords is one of those albums that still manages to sound rather ahead of things.
 Peter Gabriel gets credit for helping with some of the titles, and none better than Disruption in World Communication.
 Because yes, this is exactly what it ends up sounding like when we humans cease communicating with each other.
 Genuinely scary stuff.